Purchase for Progress: Gender strategy and lessons learned

 P4P recently released a paper on how the pilot contributed to women's empowerment, detailing the P4P pilot's lessons learned in terms of what works and what doesn't when it comes to gender equity and empowerment of women farmers.
-The paper found to best work with women farmers, the initiative needed to utilize context-specific action plans, specific strategies to target women farmers, equipment and capacity development, ensure the inclusion of men, carry out risk-awareness and use a household negotiation approach.
+The paper found to best work with women farmers, the initiative needed to utilize context-specific action plans, specific strategies to target women farmers, equipment and capacity development, ensure the inclusion of men, carry out risk awareness and use a household negotiation approach.
 Furthermore, the report concludes that assessment of gender achievements must go beyond counting the number of women vs men involved.
 Nuanced examinations will inform new methods to more effectively facilitate the empowerment of women farmers.
-One such lesson learned stated by the World Food Programme was the importance of emphasising the procurement of traditional "women's crops", such as niébé, in order to increase women's participation to sales.
+One such lesson learned by the World Food Programme was the importance of emphasising the procurement of traditional "women's crops", such as niébé, in order to increase women's participation in sales.

-P4P gender-focused efforts were also praised by Ritu Sharma, who found them to be conscious of diverse context in which women farmers live She also extolled P4P for dedicating focused resources and strategies to improving women's awareness of their own rights, dynamics of various types of domestic violence, as well as training them on the most successful agricultural methods.
+P4P gender-focused efforts were also praised by Ritu Sharma, who found them to be conscious of the diverse context in which women farmers live She also extolled P4P for dedicating focused resources and strategies to improving women's awareness of their own rights, and dynamics of various types of domestic violence, as well as training them on the most successful agricultural methods.